Chunking documents for RAG

 Chunking is the part of RAG that sounds simple until it ruins your answers.
 The retriever does not search a whole document.
 It searches the pieces you chose to create.

-A chunk should be small enough to retrieve precisely and large enough to carry the context needed to answer.
-The right boundary is usually a semantic boundary, not an arbitrary character count.
+The retriever never searches your documents.
+It searches the chunks you cut them into, so chunking decides what can be found at all.
+A chunk has to be small enough to retrieve precisely and large enough to carry the context that answers the question, and the right boundary is almost always a semantic one, not a character count.

 Why chunks exist